xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

 Choose the 'leading spaces' equivalence class of field 'userId' or any other equivalence class as long as it is a valid one.
 In 'password' choose the 'empty' class.
-As the 'password' is a mandatory field we can fill the 'password2' field with 'e'.
+As the 'password' is a mandatory field, we can fill the 'password2' field with 'e'.

-And then add a new result row with the expected error messages.
+Then add a new result row with the expected error messages.

 ![step6 tc12](/img/tutorials/t1/step6_tc12.png)